bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

 ```

 The command expects the topic name and the type or schema of key and value.
-Since the topics contain complex values, you define them in the global GraphQL schema and apply that to the gateway.
+Since the topics contain complex values, they are referenced via `<gateway name>.<type name>`.
-For topic creation, you won't need to specify a file, but reference them with `<gateway name>.<type name>` .
+This uses the definition in the global GraphQL schema you previously applied to the gateway.

-## Creating user profiles
+## Analytics

-With gateway and input topics in place, the next step is the creation of profiles.
+With gateway and input topics in place, you can now take care of the analytics.
-Kafka Streams applications process the data and compute the respective parts of the profiles.
+Kafka Streams apps will process the data and compute the respective parts of the profiles.

 ### Metrics